Localisations and completions of nilpotent $G$-spaces: Localisation systems

 We think of $\mathbf{T}(\orb{H})$ as a set of primes with coefficient, where the coefficient is either 0 or 1.
+Intuitively, at least for nilpotent spaces, a coefficient of 0 will mean we are localising at $T$, and a coefficient of 1 will mean we are completing at $T$.
 If we drop the bold font on the $\mathbf{T}$, then $T(\orb{H})$ denotes only the underlying set of primes of $\mathbf{T}(\orb{H})$.
+More explicitly:

+\begin{Definition} A set of primes with coefficient is a pair $(T,n)$ where $T$ is a set of primes and $n = 0$ or $1$.
+We call $T$ the underlying set of primes and $n$ the coefficient. \end{Definition}

+Let $\mathbb{Z}_T$ denote the integers localised at $T$, where recall that localising at $T$ inverts the primes not in $T$.
 Recall that a map of spaces is called a $\mathbb{Z}_T$-equivalence if it induces an isomorphism on homology with coefficients in $\mathbb{Z}_T$.
 Similarly, a map is called an $\mathbb{F}_T$-equivalence if it induces an isomorphism on homology with coefficients in $\mathbb{F}_p$, for every $p \in T$.
 When the basepoints are nondegenerate, it is equivalent to define these equivalences using the respective reduced homology theories instead.

 \begin{Definition} Let $\mathbf{T}$ be a set of primes with coefficient and $f: X \to Y$ a map of spaces.
 If the coefficient is 0, then we call $f$ a $\mathbf{T}$-equivalence if it is a $\mathbb{Z}_T$-equivalence.
 If the coefficient is 1, then we call $f$ a $\mathbf{T}$-equivalence if it is an $\mathbb{F}_T$-equivalence. \end{Definition}